Is RIRA Really Electing RIOC Board Members?

-The RIOC Board has two vacancies, the most recent created by Katherine Grimm's resignation.
-Even so, the group functions well as a unit, and business has proceeded smoothly through the administrations of Charlene Indelicato and Susan Rosenthal.
+The RIOC Board has two vacancies, the most recent created by Dr. Katherine Grimm's resignation.
+Even so, the group functions effectively as a unit, and business has proceeded smoothly through the administrations of Charlene Indelicato and Susan Rosenthal, in spite of vacancies.

 As for "folks whose appointments have long expired," Short misleads.
 Board members who work together effectively without compensation are not easy to find.
 The five resident members, David Kraut, Margie Smith, Fay Christian, Howard Polivy and Michael Shinozaki have served both RIOC and the community well and were, with good reason, held over beyond their original terms, which have never actually expired.